A sharp weighted Fourier extension estimate for the cone in $\mathbb{R}^3$ based on circle tangencies: Lemmas of circle geometry

-By translating, scaling by a factor $\sim 1$, and rotating our coordinate system if necessary, assume that $w = (0,0,1)$, $v = (a_1,a_2,s) =: (a,s)$, and that $x=1$ is on the positive real axis (see Figure \ref{fig:recip}).
-With this choice of coordinate system, it suffices to show (using complex notation) that for $|r-1|<A\delta$ and $|\theta|\lesssim B\tau$, we have
+By translating, scaling by a factor $\sim 1$, and rotating our coordinate system if necessary, assume that $w = (0,0,1)$, $v = (a_1,a_2,s) =: (a,s)$, and that $x=1$ is on the positive real axis (see Figure \ref{fig:engulfing}).
+In particular, we may assume that $\Omega^{(v)}$ is in our favorite position (see Remark \ref{rem:favorite-posn}), and its center is $e_1$.